 Sharks.
 Longline fisheries tend to have very high catch rates of sharks (in some areas, 30% of the longline catches are sharks).
 In some cases the sharks can be a target of the fishing operations, at least for parts of a trip.
-Sharks caught include a wide range of species, some of which are thought
+Sharks caught in-